Key Takeaways

 1. Ceiling Fans

-Ceiling fans do not actually cool your home but improve the airflow inside your house.
-They increase the rate of evaporation by moving air over the skin, which leads to a cooling sensation.
+Ceiling fans do not actually cool your home, but improve the airflow inside your house.
+They increase the rate of evaporation by moving air over the skin, thereby producing a cooling sensation.

 They are a great way to supplement passive cooling techniques.
 They should be installed in a central area in each room.
 In bedrooms, install them close to the center of your bed.
 Large areas, such as dining rooms, may require more than one fan.